Elle Bisgaard-Church: 2025 Mayoral campaign

 Bisgaard-Church served as the campaign manager for Zohran Mamdani's 2025 New York City Democratic mayoral primary campaign, the first political campaign she had ever managed.
 The campaign has been described as the "best-run mayoral campaign in recent history" and "one of the most improbable, closely-watched and successful campaigns in recent political history."

-Bisgaard-Church is credited with crafting the campaign's platform and communication strategy.
+Bisgaard-Church is credited with crafting the campaign's platform.
 She stated the strategy was grounded on "consistency, clarity, authenticity" and focused on affordability, with tentpoles of a rent freeze, free buses, and universal childcare.
 She also developed the "Department of Community Safety," a central campaign proposal, after researching by interviewing mental health experts, public safety bureaucrats, and former New York City Police Department chief Rodney K. Harrison.
-Her strategy combined TikToks with a large-scale field operation that included 50,145 volunteers and 1.5 million doors knocked.

 Under her management, Mamdani won the Democratic primary with a 13-point lead over Andrew Cuomo.

 Bisgaard-Church is described as Mamdani's "right hand" and "closest adviser."
 Mamdani singled her out for praise during his victory speech, stating, "I would not have won this race without her steering our campaign."
 Patrick Gaspard, an informal adviser, called her the campaign's "boiler room" and "easily the most influential voice, partner, strategist in the camp."
-Gustavo Gordillo of the NYC-DSA stated, "With Zohran, she is the brains of the campaign."
+NYC-DSA Co-Chair Gustavo Gordillo stated, "With Zohran, she is the brains of the campaign."